Skip to Content

 Be prepared for a long wait, as thousands of applicants are already on the waiting list.
 Priority is given to the homeless families, but even they might wait two to three years.

-Eligible households may receive energy bill assistance between $250 and $1,800 as a one-time regular energy assistance benefit.
-Priority is granted to lower income families on public assistance, the elderly, and people with disabilities.
+Eligible households may receive energy bill assistance between $250 and $1,800 as a one-time regular energy assistance benefit, which are paid directly to the utility companies.

 How do I apply for LIHEAP in District of Columbia?